Porwal-Hemant/GenVision/README.md

 Image Creation SAAS Application

-Table of Contents
+1 - Table of Contents

-Overview
+2 - Overview

-Features
+3 - Features

-Tech Stack
+4 - Tech Stack

-Installation
+5 - Installation

-Usage
+6 - Usage

-API Endpoints
+7 - API Endpoints

-License

-Overview
+Overview ->

 This is a SaaS (Software as a Service) application that allows users to create images as per their needs by tailoring commands via an embedded chatbot.
 Additionally, the application provides a background remover to enhance image quality further.

-Features
+Features ->

 AI-powered chatbot to generate images based on user inputs.
 Background remover for enhanced image customization.